ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/emailaddressfield.md

 ##### String representation

-String representation of the field type's Value object is the email address contained in it.
+String representation of the field type's value object is the email address contained in it.

 Example: `someuser@example.com`